Thermophysical Properties of Europa's Surface Constrained by Galileo Photopolarimeter-Radiometer Temperature Measurements: Data, model, and methods

 The limited PPR coverage around the diurnal temperature maximum prevents us from directly detecting such an asymmetry and therefore from constraining this effect observationally.
 Nevertheless, using the large-scale binned PPR dataset of \cite{Rathbun2010} (see, for instance, their Figures 2a and 2c), which exhibits a relatively symmetric temperature curve around local noon, and implementing subsurface energy deposition in KRC following the approach of \cite{Urquhart1996}, we find that any solar absorption, if present, is likely confined to the uppermost centimeter of the surface.
 This result is consistent with the model of \cite{Urquhart1996}, who, based on Voyager observations, inferred a solar penetration depth smaller than 2.2~cm.

 Both our model and that of \cite{Urquhart1996} operate in broadband and are therefore not spectrally resolved in the visible and infrared.
 However, \cite{Brandt1993} showed that broadband treatments may overestimate the impact of solar absorption on surface and subsurface temperatures on Europa due to the strong wavelength dependence of ice optical properties.
 Furthermore, \cite{Brandt1993} demonstrated (see their Figure~5) that for grain sizes of $\sim$50-100~$\mu$m, typical of Europa \citep{Hansen2004,Ligier2016,Cartwright2025}, most solar energy should be absorbed within the first few millimeters of the surface, well above the thermal skin depth probed here (up to $\sim$~6~cm).
 We therefore conclude that neglecting explicit volumetric absorption of solar radiation is unlikely to bias our results or the derived thermophysical parameters.
 We acknowledge, however, that this reasoning strictly applies to relatively pure water ice.
 The presence of contaminants, such as carbonaceous material and Mg- and Na-sulfate hydrates \citep{Durham2010,McCord2001,Durham2010,Ligier2016,King2022}, which are strongly absorbing at visible wavelengths, could enhance near-surface energy deposition and potentially alter the thermal response.
+In addition, such contaminants may reduce the penetration depth of solar radiation within the ice through a decrease in surface albedo, further modifying the vertical distribution of absorbed energy.
 This effect is expected to be most significant in equatorial trailing hemisphere regions, where the abundance of non-ice material is highest \citep{Durham2010,McCord2001,Durham2010,Ligier2016,King2022}.
 Future observations with improved spatial coverage and a more complete sampling of the diurnal cycle in these regions will be necessary to assess whether such effects measurably influence the inferred thermophysical properties.